stanford-scs/scp-spec/draft-mazieres-dinrg-scp-01.md

 nodes' quorum slices.
 The format of all messages is specified using XDR [@!RFC4506].
 In addition to quorum slices, messages compactly convey votes on sets of conceptual statements.
 The core technique of voting with quorum slices is termed _federated voting_.
-We next describe federated voting, then detail protocol messages in the subsections that follow.
+We describe federated voting next, then detail protocol messages in the subsections that follow.

 ## Federated voting